Pediatric brain tumors

 The purpose of this study is to collect and store brain tissue samples and blood from children with brain cancer that will be tested in the laboratory.
 Collecting and storing samples of tumor tissue and blood from patients to test in the laboratory may help the study of cancer in the future.

-• A Study of the Drugs Selumetinib Versus Carboplatin/Vincristine in Patients With Neurofibromatosis and Low-Grade Glioma Rochester, MN
+• A Study Of The Drugs Selumetinib Versus Carboplatin/Vincristine In Patients With Neurofibromatosis And Low-Grade Glioma Rochester, MN

 The pupose of this study is to evaluate whether or not selumetinib works just as well as the standard treatment with carboplatine/vincristine (CV) for subjects with NF1-associated low grade glioma (LGG), and to see if selumetinib is better than CV in improving vision in subjects with LGG of the optic pathway (vision nerves).
 Selumetinib is a drug that works by blocking some enzymes that low grade glioma tumor cells need for their growth.
 This results in killing tumor cells.
 Drugs used as chemotherapy, such as carboplatin and vincristine, work in different ways to stop the growth of tumor cells, either by ...